 When he has this information, he can begin to score his leads in order to ascertain who are the most likely leads to become paying customers.
 When he has done this, he will then move onto the next part of his strategy - the phone calls.

 He has decided to save telephone based work for leads who are at least warm now.
 Therefore, after he has identified that prospects may be interested by reviewing his email campaign data, he will make a quick call to properly introduce himself and to find out exactly what their requirements are and how he can help.

 Business to business telemarketing is probably a lot more successful these days than it's business to customer counterpart, although for it to succeed you have to be very careful of how you proceed.
-For tips on how to do this effectively, please see my telesales tips section.
+For tips on how to do this effectively, please see my 'ultimate telemarketing guide'.